levicrews/academic-website/content/authors/admin/_index.md

   - course: PhD in Economics
     institution: University of Chicago
     # year:
-  - course: BSc in Economics and Mathematics
+  - course: BSc in Economics, BA in Mathematics
     institution: Duke University
     # year: